antonemking/30-day-challenge/README.md

-# Tufts 30-day-challenge - EM209 - Leadership: Driving and Managing Change
+# Tufts 30 day challenge: EM209 - Leadership: Driving and Managing Change

 Writing everyday for 30 days on Importance of Customer Success.
 Sink or Swim.